DylanCordoza/Csci-Project/README.md

 Jacob - high scores (integration of heap)

-William - inventory (integration of BST) and map queue
+William - inventory (integration of hash table) and map queue